6 considerations to keep your finances safe with a new partner

 - Nomination – The ‘controller’ of all the finances: If you combine your finances, someone will need to step up and be responsible for managing them.
 Sit down and discuss how this partnership will work to avoid any potential roadblocks down the track.

-3. Learn if your partner a spender or a saver?
+3. Learn if your partner is a spender or a saver?

 Discover how you both approach finances to avoid butting heads down the track.
 Whatever your style, find some common ground so you can work together as a team.